-6 Discussion and conclusion
+6 Discussion and Conclusion

 Perfect adaptation is the phenomenon that a dynamical system initially responds to a change of input signal but reverts back to its original value as the system converges to equilibrium.
 We used the technique of causal ordering to obtain sufficient graphical conditions to identify perfect adaptation in a dynamical system described by a combination of equations and first-order differential equations.
 To represent the structure of the (non-equilibrium) dynamical system, we introduced the notions of the dynamic bipartite graph and the corresponding dynamic causal ordering graph obtained by the causal ordering algorithm.
 Moreover, we showed how perfect adaptation can be detected in equilibrium observational and experimental data for soft interventions with known targets.
 We illustrated our ideas on a variety of dynamical models and corresponding equilibrium equations.
-We believe that the methods presented in this work provide a useful tool for the characterization of a large class of dynamical systems that are able to achieve perfect adaptation and for the automated analysis of the behaviour of certain perfectly adapted dynamical systems.
+We believe that the methods presented in this work provide a useful tool for the characterization of a large class of network topologies that are able to achieve perfect adaptation and for the automated analysis of the behaviour of certain perfectly adapted dynamical systems.

 In all examples that we discussed, the technique of causal ordering revealed the structure of a given set of equations.
 In some cases, more structure can be revealed by first rewriting the equations before applying the causal ordering algorithm.
-In Appendix D, we analyze a dynamical system describing a basic enzyme reaction, for which rewriting of the equilibrium equations reveals more structure (and hence yields a stronger Markov property).
-In Appendix E, we analyze the IFFLP network.
-We observe that a nonlinear transformation of the variables (and rewriting the equations correspondingly) reveals more structure and hence yields more conditional independences and less causal relations amongst the transformed variables.
-The further development of methods to analyze perfectly adapted dynamical systems that do not satisfy the conditions of Theorem 1 remains a challenge for future work.
-Also, the question of how one can more generally discover causal structure using nonlinear transformations of the variables is an interesting topic for future research that relates to what is nowadays known as "causal representation learning" in machine learning [55].
+In Appendix D we analyse a dynamical system describing a basic enzyme reaction, for which rewriting of the equilibrium equations reveals more structure (and hence yields a stronger Markov property).
+In Appendix E, we analyse the 'Incoherent Feedforward Loop with a Proportioner Node' (IFFLP).
+We observe that a nonlinear transformation of the variables (and rewriting the equations correspondingly) reveals more structure, and hence yields more conditional independences and less causal relations amongst the transformed variables.
+Also, the question of how one can more generally discover causal structure using nonlinear transformations of the variables is an interesting topic for future research, that relates to what is nowadays known as 'causal representation learning' in the field of deep learning [9].

 We also investigated the consequences of the phenomenon of perfect adaptation for causal discovery.
-We demonstrated that for perfectly adapted dynamical systems, the output of existing constraint-based causal discovery algorithms applied to equilibrium data may appear counterintuitive and at odds with our understanding of the mechanisms that drive the system.
+We demonstrated that for perfectly adapted dynamical systems the output of existing constraint-based causal discovery algorithms applied to equilibrium data may appear counterintuitive and at odds with our understanding of the mechanisms that drive the system.
 As we have illustrated in this work, careful application of the causal ordering algorithm enables a better theoretical understanding of these phenomena.

-We applied our approach to a model for a well-known protein signalling pathway and tested the model's predictions both in simulations and on real-world protein expression data.
-The challenges for causal discovery that are encountered in non-linear dynamical systems with feedback loops, possibly leading to context-specific perfectly adaptive behaviour, are substantial.
-If the behaviour of the model that we analyzed in Section 5 is representative of that of actual systems occurring in vitro and in vivo, then it seems unlikely that existing causal discovery methods based on causal Bayesian networks will lead to reasonable results.
-These observations further motivate the development of causal discovery algorithms based on bipartite graphical representations that would be more widely applicable than the existing ones based on causal Bayesian networks or simple SCMs.
+We applied our approach to a model for a well-known protein signalling pathway, and tested the model's predictions both in simulations and on real-world protein expression data.
+The challenges for causal discovery that are encountered in non-linear dynamical systems with feedback loops, possibly leading to context-specific perfectly adaptive behavior, seem substantial.
+If the behavior of the model that we analysed in Section 5 is representative of that of actual systems occuring in vitro and in vivo, then it seems unlikely that existing causal discovery methods based on causal Bayesian networks will lead to reasonable results.
+These observations further motivate the development of causal discovery algorithms based on bipartite graphical representations that would be more widely applicable than the existing ones based on causal Bayesian networks or simple structural causal models.